edgedb/edgedb/docs/cookbook/links.rst

 Links
 =====

 Links define a specific relationship between two object types.
+Links have a direction, and when traversed in the opposite direction from how they are defined they are called :ref:`backlinks
-Links have a direction, but can be traversed in both ways forward and :ref:`backward <ref_cookbook_links_bw>`.
+<ref_cookbook_links_bw>`.

 Movie Example